Desmond Rebellions: Causes

 That decapitated the natural leadership of the Munster Geraldines and left the Desmond earldom in the hands of a soldier, James FitzMaurice, the captain general of the Desmond military.
 FitzMaurice had little stake in a new demilitarised order in Munster, with abolition of the Irish lords' armies.
 A factor that drew wider support for FitzMaurice was the prospect of land confiscations, which had been mooted by Sidney and Peter Carew, an English claimant to lands granted to an ancestor just after the Anglo-Norman invasion of Ireland that had been lost soon afterwards.

-FitzMaurice was thus the support of important Munster clans, notably MacCarthy Mór, O'Sullivan Beare and O'Keefe, and two prominent Butlers, brothers of the Earl.
+FitzMaurice was thus the support of important Munster clans, notably O'Sullivan Mór, MacCarthy Mór, and O'Keefe, and two prominent Butlers, brothers of the Earl.
 FitzMaurice himself had lost the land he had held at Kerricurrihy in County Cork, which had been taken and leased to English colonists.
 He was a devout Catholic who was influenced by the Counter-Reformation and saw the Protestant Elizabethan governors as his enemies.

 To discourage Sidney from going ahead with the Lord Presidency for Munster and to re-establish Desmond primacy over the Butlers, FitzMaurice planned rebellion against the English presence in the south and against the Earl of Ormonde.
 FitzMaurice had wider aims than simply the recovery of FitzGerald supremacy within the context of the English Kingdom of Ireland.
 Before the rebellion, he had secretly sent Maurice MacGibbon, Catholic Archbishop of Cashel, to seek military aid from Philip II of Spain.